Wehrmachtserdbeere/Natsuki-Bot/Readme.md

 ## Installation

 1. Clone the repository or download the source directly and put it into a folder with nothing else inside.
-2. Create and fill two files:
+2. Create and fill these files:
 - `botToken.py`
 - `longterm_lists.json`
+- `youtube_login.py`
 3. If you run this via termux, you **have** to run these commands in this order:

     `pkg install python pip`